astrochili/defold-operator/README.md

 A point table have additional parameters `position` and `look`, which are the equivalents of `checkpoint.go` position, rotation.

-- `object` (optional, default is `nil`) - move the operrator in the local object coordinates.
+- `object` (optional, default is `nil`) - move the operator in the local object coordinates.
 Use this to attach it to something moving, like a character.
 - `position` (optional, default is `vmath.vector()`) - the operator anchor position.
 - `look` (optional, default is the previous point `look`) - the camera rotation.
 - `zoom` (optional, default is the previous point `zoom`) - the camera zoom distance.